-In many businesses, no money changes hands when a deal is won.
+That’s because sometimes, no money changes hands when the deal is won.

 - Professional services that deliver projects over time.